 One of the challenges of being a truck driver is getting enough sleep.
 Sleep is very important, especially for truck drivers.
 Getting a good night’s sleep on the road can be difficult, especially if you are also dealing with the stress of tight deadlines.
 Without the amount of sleep you need, it can be easy to develop health problems, and other issues may arise as well.

-We are honored to be a part of the top 20 Best Fleets to Drive For list for the 10th year since the program was founded 12 years ago.
-At Fremont Contract Carriers, we believe in taking care of our drivers, as they are not only the backbone of this organization but of...
+We are honored to be a part of the top 20 Best Fleets to Drive For list for the 11th year since the program was founded 13 years ago.
+At Fremont Contract Carriers, we believe in taking care of our drivers, as they are not only the backbone of this organization but of our country as well.

 If you are considering a career in trucking, you have likely begun looking at CDL classes.
 You may be asking, why do I need a CDL?
 What can I expect during the process?
 What are my options for CDL training?

 Truck drivers are essential to the growth of the American economy.
 About 71% of the goods you see in your stores are brought there by a truck driver.
 In 2017, trucks moved around 10.8 billion tons of freight.
 The trucking industry employs over 7 million people in the United States alone.
 Without the trucking industry, the American economy would not be able to function.
 Here are different ways that trucking works with the economy.